-From peak CO2 to record-low sea ice: Making sense of climate news
+From peak CO2 to record-low sea ice: making sense of climate news

 - Deep Read ( 4 Min. )

 Following climate news can mean taking note of a regular stream of indicators: when carbon dioxide levels pass various thresholds, record temperatures, record low levels of Arctic sea ice.
 But does noting such milestones keep the public engaged, or does it just raise anxiety levels or fade into a sea of data?
-Climate scientists differ on the answer to that question, but most agree that certain indicators are important to keep an eye on, but also to put in a context that’s meaningful.
+Climate scientists differ on the answer to that question.
+Most agree that certain indicators are important to keep an eye on and also that it's key to put them in a meaningful context.
 “The challenge with climate change is that it’s a slow-moving crisis,” says Katharine Hayhoe, director of the Climate Science Center at Texas Tech University.
-Anytime she talks to the public, she not only includes facts and figures, but also two central ideas: how climate change is already affecting people in the places they live, and what solutions are being implemented.
+Anytime she talks to the public, she not only includes facts and figures but also shares two central ideas: how climate change is already affecting people in the places they live and what solutions are being implemented.
 “The two biggest myths are, it doesn’t matter to me, and there’s nothing we can do to fix it,” says Dr. Hayhoe.
 “This is what I talk about almost every single time.”

 Readers who follow climate news might have noticed last week that scientists at the National Oceanic and Atmospheric Administration announced that the planet just had its 400th consecutive month with above average temperatures – yet another record set in a steady stream of similar ones.